fiznool/ng-elastic/README.md

+## Seeking Maintainer

+_Unfortunately I no longer have enough time to dedicate to this library.
+Please let me know in [this issue](../../issues/35) if you are interested in taking over this project._

+---

 # ng-elastic

 Automatically grows and shrinks textareas based on their content.
 Supports both regular Angular 2+ `<textarea>` and Ionic 2+ `<ion-textarea>` controls.